Selling A House With Unpermitted Work In Washington

 It’s crucial to fully disclose any unpermitted work to potential buyers.
 Failure to do so may result in lawsuits and financial penalties.

 Most states require sellers to fill out a disclosure form.
 This form lists the condition of the house and any known issues, including unpermitted work.
-Hiding this information on purpose can be considered fraud.
+Intentionally hiding this information can constitute fraud.

-In Washington, this is covered by the 2005 Washington Revised Code RCW 64.06.020.
+In Washington, this is covered by RCW 64.06.020 of the Washington Revised Code.
 This law requires sellers to give a completed disclosure statement to buyers.
 This statement must include information about any material defects or unpermitted work.

 But what do you do if you’re unsure whether your home has unpermitted work?